-Table 29 Objectives and performance targets, means of achieving them and assessing achievement for community land categorised as Natural Area - Watercourse
+Table 29Objectives and performance targets, means of achieving them and assessingachievement for community land categorised as Natural Area - Watercourse

-Management Issues Objectives and Performance Targets Means of achievement of objectives Manner of assessment of performance Recreation Zoning Ensure that zoning reflects the purpose of Crown land and the categorisation of community land Rezone the part of the Macquarie Park zoned RU2 and categorised as Park to RE1 Public Recreation.
-RU2 Rural Landscape rezoned to RE1 Public Recreation Safe swimming area Ensure the swimming area is as safe as possible Update water safety signage.
-Install water safety signage closer to the beach and kayak ramp Updated water safety signage installed close to river entry points

-Management Issues Objectives and Performance Targets Means of achievement of objectives Manner of assessment of performance Water recreation opportunities Facilitate a seasonal inflatable water park on the river subject to interest from water park providers Enter into a licence agreement with a water park operator depending on interest Provision of water recreation opportunities Shade at the beach Provide additional shade at the beach area Investigate options to install shade/cabanas near the beach subject to flood suitability of the designs.
-Increase in shade cover at the beach Washing facilities Provide washing/rinse off facilities at the swimming area Install a tap/shower near the swimming area Washing and rinsing facilities available at the swimming area Waste management Reduce waste left at the beach and swimming area Install additional rubbish bins and dog waste dispensers and bins near the beach Reduction in waste left on the beach Access · Pathways - foreshore Upgrade the path along the river to a shared pathway Construct a path/boardwalk along the foreshore and beach Access along the foreshore and beach Pathways - bushland Improve access to the vegetated area to the west Provide additional walking paths through the vegetated area Access through the vegetated area Emergency vehicle access Improve access for emergency vehicles to the bushland area on the peninsula Provide gate access to the vegetated area for fire trucks Access for fire trucks to the vegetated area Natural Riverbanks Provide opportunities for people to sit and view the river on the riverbanks while ensuring that riverbanks are as stable as possible especially after floods Undertake riverbank stabilisation Clear weeds from around the river bend in partnership with Landcare Rehabilitate the riverbank with appropriate native plant species Increase in stability of riverbanks during and after floods Bushland Improve the quality and biodiversity of the bushland area Undertake bush regeneration and weed management Reduction in weeds
+Management Issues Objectives and Performance Targets Means of achievement of objectives Manner of assessment of performance Recreation 1 Zoning Ensure that zoning reflects the purpose of Crown land and the categorisation of community land Rezone the part of the Macquarie Park zoned RU2 and categorised as Park to RE1 Public Recreation.
+RU2 Rural Landscape rezoned to RE1 Public Recreation Safe swimming Ensure the swimming Update water safety signage.
+Updated water safety area area is as safe as possible Install water safety signage closer to the beach and kayak ramp signage installed close to river entry points Water Facilitate a seasonal Enter into a licence agreement Provision of water recreation inflatable water park with a water park operator recreation opportunities on the river subject to interest from water park providers depending on interest opportunities Shade at the Provide additional Investigate options to install Increase in shade beach shade at the beach area shade/cabanas near the beach subject to flood suitability of the designs. cover at the beach Washing facilities Provide washing/rinse off Install a tap/shower near the swimming area Washing and rinsing facilities available at facilities at the swimming area the swimming area Waste Reduce waste left at Install additional rubbish bins Reduction in waste management the beach and swimming area and dog waste dispensers and bins near the beach.
+Consider installing compacting bins. left on the beach Access l Pathways - Upgrade the path Construct a path/boardwalk Access along the foreshore along the river to a shared pathway along the foreshore and beach foreshore and beach Pathways - Improve access to Provide additional walking Access through the bushland the vegetated area to the west paths through the vegetated area vegetated area Emergency vehicle access Improve access for emergency vehicles to the bushland area on the peninsula Provide gate access to the vegetated area for fire trucks Access for fire trucks to the vegetated area

-Part 7: IMPLEMENTATION AND REVIEW
+Part 7: Implementation and Review